emmawalshdev/kaytea_art/testing.md

     * links to the about page are feautred on the navigation bar and footer as well as on the homepage.

 **Shopping**
-1. To know that the payment process is secure as I only shop on trustworthy sites.
-2. To be able to navigate to my shopping cart easily so that I can quickly checkout.
+1. To be able to navigate to my shopping cart easily so that I can quickly checkout.
+    * The shopping cart is featured on the navbar which makes it easily assessible from all pages.
+    * The bag icon changes color and displayed the cost total when items have been added to it.
+This gives the user a visual represntation of their active session.
-3. To be able to add, edit or delete items or item quantities from my shopping cart so that I can easily modify my choices.
+2. To be able to add, edit or delete items or item quantities from my shopping cart so that I can easily modify my choices.
+    * Within the bag page, the user can easily update quantities or remove products entirely.
+    * With every successful update or product removal, a toast message is triggered notifying the user of their action.

-4. To know that the stock levels on products are accurate so that I know shipping delays won't occur.
+3. To know that the stock levels on products are accurate so that I know shipping delays won't occur.
+    * If the product is out of stock, the user will not be able to add the item to their shopping bag.
+An 'Out of Stock' message is instead displayed on the product page.
+In future rollouts, functionality to publish and unpublish the page will be investigated.

-5. To receive an email after I submit an order so that I am aware the interaction had been a success.
+4. To receive an email after I submit an order so that I am aware the interaction had been a success.
+    * Once an order is complete, an email confirmation is sent to the supplied email address.
+    * A Toast message stating the transaction has been a success, is displayed.
+    * The user is redirected to a 'Checkout Success' page.
+This contains a thank you message and a summary of the order.
+    * If registered, the order summary is stored on the user's profile page and can be accessed at any time in the future.

-6. My shipping details should autofill if I am logged in so that I can quickly checkout.
+5. My shipping details should autofill if I am logged in so that I can quickly checkout.

 **Customer care**
 1. To be able to set up an account, so that I can login on return and view my data.